How Custody is Determined in Georgia

 We can tell you what facts and circumstances you may have that may be more relevant or more beneficial to your case in front of that particular judge.
 If you have any questions or are going through a custody battle, or want to file for custody, or a modification of your custody papers, please give us a call.
 We’ll bring you in for an appointment and make sure that you know who your judge is and what kind of evidence you would need to make sure that your custody action is successful.

-Are you or a loved one in the process of a divorce in Statesboro or Springfield and have questions about how custody is determined in Georgia?
+Are you or a loved one in the process of a divorce in Statesboro, Springfield, or Swainsboro and have questions about how custody is determined in Georgia?
 Contact the experienced Georgia divorce attorneys at Hall & Navarro today for a consultation and case evaluation.

 We can help get your life back on track.